NEW: Turkey, Syria point fingers at each other in border town bombings

 Blasts struck government buildings

 In both cases, cars were loaded with large amounts of explosive material, according to Guler.
-There was a third explosion of a diesel fuel tank elsewhere in Reyhanli, but Guler said it was ruled an accident.
+There was a third explosion of a diesel fuel tank elsewhere in Reyhanli, but Guler said this was ruled an accident.

 Marwan said the bombings left “body parts everywhere.”